-Except as identified below, to discourage excessive, short-term trading and other abusive trading practices, the Board of Trustees of the Trust has adopted policies and procedures reasonably designed to detect and prevent short-term trading activity that may be harmful to a Fund and its shareholders ("Market Timing Policy").
+To discourage excessive, short-term trading and other abusive trading strategies, the Board of Trustees of the Trust has adopted policies and procedures reasonably designed to detect and prevent short-term trading activity that may be harmful to a Fund and its shareholders.
 Such activities may have a detrimental effect on a Fund and its shareholders.
-For example, depending upon various factors such as the size of a Fund and the amount of its assets maintained in cash, short-term or excessive trading by Fund shareholders may interfere with the efficient management of the Fund's investments, increase transaction costs and taxes, and may harm the performance of the Fund and its shareholders.
-Purchases and sales by the PIMCO All Asset Fund, PIMCO All Asset All Authority Fund and PIMCO Global Core Asset Allocation Fund in certain Underlying PIMCO Funds may be exempt from certain limitations under the Market
+For example, depending on various factors such as the size of a Fund and the amount of its assets maintained in cash, short-term or excessive trading by Fund shareholders may interfere with the efficient management of the Fund's investments, increase transaction costs and taxes, and may harm the performance of the Fund and its shareholders.